 - Specialty Crop Research Initiative

-For programs offering COE opportunities, the requests for applications will invite applicants, if they choose, to address the COE criteria in their Project Narratives, in addition to addressing the standard program evaluation criteria.
+For programs offering COE opportunities, the requests for applications will invite applicants, if they choose, to address the COE criteria in their Project Narratives and include this justification at the end of the Project Narrative, in addition to addressing the standard program evaluation criteria.
 Applicants choosing to address the COE criteria in their Project Narratives will be subject to the same page limitations as those who do not.
 If an application is highly ranked during peer review, the same peer panel that evaluated its relevance and merit will evaluate whether the COE standard was met, based on the information provided by the applicant in their Project Narrative.

 To be designated as a COE, applicants must justify the following as it relates to the implementation of the proposed research and/or extension activity outlined in their application: